ethanniser/effect-workshop/slides/slides.md

 # Thanks for coming!

-- Slides and code will be available on my github
+- Slides and code will be available on my github- please do try the 'after the workshop' additional exercises
 - Feedback / Comments / Questions?
-Dm me on twitter @ethanniser
+Theres a feedback box on the way out. (or just dm me on twitter if your feeling a bit more direct)
 - Come say hi to me tomorrow at the conference